dotnet/machinelearning-samples/samples/csharp/getting-started/AnomalyDetection_PhoneCalls/README.md

 ```

 ### 3. Consume results

-The result can be retrived by simply enumerate the result. `Anomaly`, `ExpectedValue`, `UpperBoundary` and `LowerBoundary` are some of the useful output columns.
+The result can be retrieved by simply enumerate the result. `Anomaly`, `ExpectedValue`, `UpperBoundary` and `LowerBoundary` are some of the useful output columns.

 ```CSharp
 //STEP 5: Get the detection results as an IEnumerable